UniversityOfSaintThomas/Cascade_documentation/capricorn/README.md

 **_The first steps are to make sure the Publishing Destinations and Transports have been disabled and removed._**

-## :dart: Remove Destinations and Transports from a new Cascade instance
+## :dart: Remove Destinations and Transports from a New Cascade Instance

 ### :point_right: Go to Manage Site > Destinations